sjl/.plan/README.markdown

 * `~*` will skip over `format` arguments.
 * Drakma follows HTTP redirects by default, which is nice.
 * Uniprot is slow until you warm up their caches.

+## 2018-11-09

+Added some support for arbitrary data to CACL.
+After using `jq` and being miserable, I think it might be possible to do RPN JSON processing.
+(Re)learned how to use the CL pretty printer in the process, from the CLR book, so I can print hash tables much more nicely now.

+## 2018-11-10

+Changed the battery in my Thinkpad.
+Mostly straightforward, except that the original was missing some screws and one of the plastic tabs had broken off and was jamming things when I tried to reassemble it.
+Once I figured that out it went back together fine.